rackerlabs/support-how-to/content/how-to/cloud-servers/investigate-compromised-servers/index.md

 ### Document the attack

-When you're notified that a system under your control might be compromised, ensure that you obtain as much information as possible from the reporter, including the following items:
+When notified that a system under your control might be compromised, ensure that you obtain as much information as possible from the reporter, including the following items:

 - How the initial problem was found
 - The estimated time that the compromise occurred
-- Whether the server has been modified since the compromise was detected
+- Whether the server was modified after the compromise was detected
 - Anything else that the reporter says that is important

-**Important**: If you plan to involve law enforcement, it is imperative that no additional actions are taken on the server.
+**Important**: If you plan to involve law enforcement, it is imperative that you take no additional actions on the server.
 The server must remain in its current state for evidence collection purposes.

 If you choose to proceed with the investigation, document anything that you find